igorkulman/SwiftPascalInterpreter/README.md

 ### Lexer

-The [Lexer](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/SwiftPascalInterpreter/SwiftPascalInterpreter/Lexer/Lexer.swift) reads the Pascal program as `String` (a sequence of characters) and converts it into a sequest of [Tokens](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/SwiftPascalInterpreter/SwiftPascalInterpreter/Lexer/Token.swift).
+The [Lexer](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/SwiftPascalInterpreter/SwiftPascalInterpreter/Lexer/Lexer.swift) reads the Pascal program as `String` (a sequence of characters) and converts it into a sequence of [Tokens](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/SwiftPascalInterpreter/SwiftPascalInterpreter/Lexer/Token.swift).
 You can see the result by trying it our in the Playground or on the [unit tests](https://github.com/igorkulman/SwiftPascalInterpreter/blob/master/SwiftPascalInterpreter/SwiftPascalInterpreterTests/LexerTests.swift).

 ### Parser